monix/minitest/README.md

 All code in this repository is licensed under the Apache License, Version 2.0.
 See [LICENCE](./LICENSE).

-Copyright &copy; 2014-2016 Alexandru Nedelcu
+Copyright &copy; 2014-2018 by The Minitest Project Developers.